 At the start of the tournament, few experts thought that the two legends could face each other in a vintage final.
 Even Federer would later explain that in his mind “a great event would be quarters, fourth round would be nice.”

-However, when the two top-ranked players, Andy Murray and Novak Djokovic, were ousted before the end of the fourth round, the dream of a Federer-Nadal final started to take shape in their fan’s mind.
-Yet, while Nadal had been pushed into a five-set combat by Alexander Zverev as early as the third round (4-6, 6-3, 6-7, 6-3, 6-2), and Federer was also seriously challenged by Kei Nishikori in the fourth round (6-7, 6-4, 6-1, 4-6, 6-3).
+When the two top-ranked players, Andy Murray and Novak Djokovic, were ousted before the end of the fourth round, the dream of a Federer-Nadal final started to take shape.

 At the time, the Spaniard held a 23-11 record against the Swiss.
 Although most of his wins had happened on clay, he had defeated Federer on fast surfaces on several important occasions, such as the 2008 Wimbledon final and the 2009 Australian Open final.
 Federer had only won three of their 10 last encounters.
 Federer was not the favourite.

 Yet, it was soon obvious that Federer had come up with a plan.
 Maybe inspired by Dimitrov’s strategy in the semi-finals, he didn’t slice his backhand as often as usual, trying to hit the ball early on both sides to avoid being pushed back by Nadal’s topspin.